-24. HIGHER DUTIES ALLOWANCE
+25. HIGHER DUTIES ALLOWANCE

-- 24.1 An employee will be paid a Higher Duties Allowance on having worked five consecutive working days or more in any position classified higher than their substantive position. - 24.2 Notwithstanding subclause 24.1, by agreement a Higher Duties Allowance may be paid for single days where day-by-day relief is identified as a regular feature or requirement of a particular position. - An employee who performs the full duties and accepts the full responsibilities of the higher position will be paid an allowance equal to the difference between their own salary and the salary they would receive if they were permanently appointed to the position in which the employee is directed to act. - 24.4 An employee who does not perform the full duties and/or does not accept the full responsibilities of the higher position will be paid such proportion of the allowance specified in subclause 24.3 as the duties and responsibilities bear to the full duties and responsibilities of the higher position. - 24.5 Where the cumulative period of acting in a position or positions of a higher level exceeds 12 months in any 18 month period, the employee's allowance will include the relevant service increments for the position in which the employee is acting.
+- 25.1 An employee will be paid a Higher Duties Allowance on having worked five consecutive working days or more in any position classified higher than their substantive position. - 25.2 Notwithstanding subclause 25.1, by agreement a Higher Duties Allowance may be paid for single days where day-by-day relief is identified as a regular feature or requirement of a particular position. - 25.3 An employee who performs the full duties and accepts the full responsibilities of the higher position will be paid an allowance equal to the difference between their own salary and the salary they would receive if they were permanently appointed to the position in which the employee is directed to act. - 25.4 An employee who does not perform the full duties and/or does not accept the full responsibilities of the higher position will be paid such proportion of the allowance specified in subclause 25.3 as the duties and responsibilities bear to the full duties and responsibilities of the higher position. - 25.5 Where the cumulative period of acting in a position or positions of a higher level exceeds 12 months in any 18 month period, the employee's allowance will include the relevant service increments for the position in which the employee is acting.

-24.6 Higher Duties Allowance and Leave
+25.6 Higher Duties Allowance and Leave

-- (a) Where an employee who is in receipt of a Higher Duties Allowance for a continuous period of 12 months or more, proceeds on any period of paid leave and: - (i) resumes in the position immediately on return from leave, the employee will continue to receive the allowance for the period of leave; or - (ii) does not resume in the position immediately on return from leave, the employee will continue to receive the allowance for the period of leave accrued during the period of higher duties. - (b) This subclause will also apply to an employee who has been in receipt of the allowance for less than 12 months and proceeds on a period of paid leave, if during the employee's absence no other employee acts in the position in which the employee was acting immediately prior to proceeding on leave, and the employee resumes acting in the position on return from leave. - (c) For the purpose of subclause 24.6(b), "leave" means the period of paid leave an employee would accrue in 12 months.
-It will also include any Public Holidays and leave in lieu accrued during the preceding 12 months taken in conjunction with such paid leave. - 24.7 Each period of acting on higher duties, whether paid or not, will be recorded in the employee's personal records and be recognised as experience.
+(a) Where an employee who is in receipt of a Higher Duties Allowance for a continuous period of 12 months or more, proceeds on any period of paid leave and:

-24.8 Where an employee is promoted to a higher classified position than the employee's substantive classification, any period of relevant acting service at that level or a higher level immediately preceding the date of promotion or period/s of relevant acting service at that level or a higher level within the preceding 18 month period of the date of promotion will count as qualifying service towards annual increments of the position to which the employee has been promoted.
+- (i) resumes in the position immediately on return from leave, the employee will continue to receive the allowance for the period of leave; or - (ii) does not resume in the position immediately on return from leave, the employee will continue to receive the allowance for the period of leave accrued during the period of higher duties. - (b) Where an employee who has been in receipt of a Higher Duties Allowance for less than 12 months proceeds on a period of paid leave, irrespective of whether it is in excess of the entitlement accrued in 12 months as described in subclause 25.6(c), the employee will continue to receive the allowance for the period of leave provided that: - (i) during the employee's absence, no other employee acts in the position in which the employee was acting immediately prior to proceeding on leave; and - (ii) the employee resumes acting in the position on return from leave. - (c) For the purpose of subclause 25.6(b), "leave" means the period of paid leave an employee would accrue in 12 months.
+It will also include any Public Holidays and leave in lieu accrued during the preceding 12 months taken in conjunction with such paid leave. - 25.7 Each period of acting on higher duties, whether paid or not, will be recorded in the employee's personal records and be recognised as experience. - 25.8 Where an employee is promoted to a higher classified position than the employee's substantive classification, any period of relevant acting service at that level or a higher level immediately preceding the date of promotion or period/s of relevant acting service at that level or a higher level within the preceding 18 month period of the date of promotion will count as qualifying service towards annual increments of the position to which the employee has been promoted.

-25. TRAVELLING ALLOWANCE
+26. TRAVELLING ALLOWANCE

-25.1 General entitlement
+26.1 General entitlement